 Aquatic Invasive Species (AIS) Prevention through Boat Inspections

 This project provides labor, supplies, and materials to formalize and expand Glacier National Park's program aimed at the prevention of aquatic invasive species infestation of park lakes, specifically exotic zebra/quagga mussels.
 It provides safe and effective prevention services to visitors who wish to launch boats on park lakes.
 Increased boat inspections and expanded visitor education are key elements.
 Since the pilot program launched in 2010, the park has increased the number of boats inspected and the frequency of inspections.
 Boats are now inspected and permitted upon entry to the park.
-Read more on the AIS permit page.
+Read more on the Boating Information & Permits page.

 Restore Whitebark Pine